The Mummy (2017 film): Filming

 Principal photography on the film began on April 3, 2016, in Oxford, United Kingdom.
 Pinewood Studios and Shepperton Studios were also used for production, with underwater scenes shot at Pinewood.
 Filming on the movie concluded on July 17, 2016, in London.
 Production then moved to Namibia for two weeks, with principal photography wrapping up on August 13, 2016.

 For the filming of the plane crash the production made use of The Vomit Comet and parabolic flight to simulate the illusion of weightlessness.
 The crew did a total of 64 takes with many of the crew becoming sick to their stomachs.
-Initially Kurtzman planned to shoot the scene entirely using wires and a rotating set, however Cruise's insistence changed his mind.
+Initially Kurtzman planned to shoot the scene entirely using wires and a rotating set; however, Cruise's insistence changed his mind.

+During production, Cruise wielded "nearly complete creative oversight" on the film.
+Cruise was said to have felt like the "real director" of The Mummy by handling the action sequences and "micro-managing" the overall project when Kurtzman struggled to handle the scope of the film.
+Christopher McQuarrie and Dylan Kussman were enlisted, along with one or two other writers, to help transform the screenplay into a full-fledged Tom Cruise-vehicle; subsiding Boutella's role whilst bringing Cruise to the forefront.
+The new writers also implemented a plot point which involved the protagonist becoming possessed.
+Universal was reportedly unimpressed, but continued to let Cruise rework the film.
+McQuarrie, Kussman, and David Koepp, who was writing the Bride of Frankenstein reboot at the time, were awarded screenplay credit, while story credit was attributed to Spaihts, Kurtzman, and Lumet.
+On set, crew members were allegedly split between whether they believed Cruise's direction was over-excessive or if he was improving a film "troubled from its inception".
+Universal denied that the actor's influence negatively impacted the film, saying "Tom approaches every project with a level of commitment and dedication that is unmatched by most working in our business today.
+He has been a true partner and creative collaborator, and his goal with any project he works on is to provide audiences with a truly cinematic moviegoing experience."
+Kurtzman would later reflect that, "The Mummy wasn't what I wanted it to be", describing the experience of working on the film as "painful."

 Post-production

 Erik Nash was the film's visual effects supervisor.
 MPC was the top contractor, with over 1,000 effects plates.
 Industrial Light & Magic and DNEG also contributed to key sequences.